Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 'edit_form' action
 ~~~~~~~~~~~~~~~~~~
-This action is enabled when current Django grid class inherited from `views.KoGridView`_ class has class property
+This action is enabled when current Django grid class inherited from `views.ajax.KoGridView`_ class has class property
 ``form`` set to specified Django ``ModelForm`` class used to edit grid row via associated Django model::

     from django_jinja_knockout.views import KoGridView